Sable-20/rwordlistctl/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Use mangen to generate man pages
+- [x] Use mangen to generate man pages
+- [ ] Implement multi threading in fetch properly
+- [ ] Gracefully shut down on `Ctrl-C`
+- [ ] Replace all instances of `eyre!` with graceful shutdowns
 - [ ] Determine if `list` and `search` are redundant and if we should remove
+- [ ] Implement both fetching by group *and* fetching by wordlist name with fetch command
 - [ ] Implement custom config file (TOML format)
 - [ ] Write tests
 - [ ] Write proper documentation